Managing a FiveM Linux Server: Essential systemd Units, User Permissions, and Maintenance Commands

 sudo chmod -R u=rwX,g=rX,o= /home/fivem/server-data

-1. cd / ls -lah — move around, list files with sizes and owners
+1. cd / ls -lah - Navigate directories and list contents with file sizes and ownership details.

-3. nano file — quick edits (server.cfg tweaks) without leaving SSH
+3. nano file - Make quick edits to configuration files directly inside your SSH session.

-5. tail -f file.log — watch a log live as lines arrive
+5. tail -f file.log - Monitor log files live as new lines are appended.

-6. grep -i "text" file — find lines matching text, case-insensitive
+6. grep -i "text" file - Search for specific strings without matching case sensitivity.

-7. df -h — disk space per mount (full disks kill MySQL first)
+7. df -h - Check overall disk space across mounted filesystems.

-8. du -sh /home/fivem/server-data/* — what's actually eating the disk
+8. du -sh /home/fivem/server-data/* - Determine which directories consume the most disk space.

-11. systemctl restart fivem — the restart button
+11. systemctl restart fivem - Safely trigger a full restart of the server unit.

-12. journalctl -u fivem -f — the live server console under systemd
+12. journalctl -u fivem -f - Stream incoming system console logs continuously.

-13. unzip pack.zip -d resources/[local]/ — extract straight to the right place
+13. unzip pack.zip -d resources/[local]/ - Decompress archive files into specified paths.

-14. rsync -avP src/ dest/ — copy that resumes and shows progress
+14. rsync -avP src/ dest/ - Transfer directory trees with progress monitoring and auto-resume.

 journalctl -u fivem --since today | grep -i "error"